AntoninoRando/Grid-Quest/README.md

 ### To Do List

 - Build the project so that the shared libraries are static (i.e., embedded into th executable) or add an installer that installs them.
+- Make settings changes preserve when game is closed.